br3ndonland/cite/zotero.md

   - Navigate to the add new item toolbar button (green plus sign) -> Link to File.
   - Select all the PDFs when they appear in the Zotero window
   - Right click -> Retrieve Metadata for PDFs

-### Attaching PDFs with ZotFile

-To attach a file (such as a PDF) to an article entry in Zotero:

-- Right click or control+click on the article entry in the Zotero window
-- Add attachment -> Attach link to file.
-This will link the file, but not move it yet.
-- Right click or control+click again
-- Manage attachments -> Rename file.
-ZotFile will move and rename the file.

 ### Mendeley